infinity-set/singly_linked_list/README.md

 ## Usage

-The main function in the provided C code demonstrates the usage of these doubly linked list operations.
+The main function in the provided C code demonstrates the usage of these singly linked list operations.

  <div align="center">
 <br/>